 The solenoid activates the gate to open to pass the water into the machine.
 Washing machine valves intended for fast disconnection of water supply.
 It reduces damage during leakage and difficulties for the more specific plumbing work.
 The more suitable handle intends to decrease space.
 It permits washing machines to fit under kitchen counters.
 The valve can use different devices with water taken care of, like dishwashers.

 The inlet valve of the machine has two line ports.
 These ports are cold water hoses and hot water.
 Yet, these two ports are set at the back of the washing machine.
 A valve regulates every port.
 Yet, the solenoid valve transmits electrical energy.
-This energy uses to open and close the flowing of cold and hot water.
+This energy is used to open and close the flow of cold and hot water.
 It is based on the wash temperature setting and signals from the water level switch.
 Setting a water inlet valve is a matter of checking the elements till you find the issue.
 Sometimes, the fix will wash the filter mesh.
 Yet, it requires an alternate of the entire valve.

 Standard Size: The typical sizes from;